KollihTheGuruh/GuruhTech_Coding/Live_score/README.md

 ## Dependencies

-Make sure you have the required Python libraries installed.
-You can install them using:
+'Make sure you have the required Python libraries installed.
+You can install them using:'

 ```bash
 pip install livescore_api tabulate Jinja2